logicmonitor/lm-powershell-module/Documentation/Import-LMLogicModule.md

 ```

 ## DESCRIPTION
+DEPRECATED: This function uses legacy import endpoints and will be removed in a future version.
+Please use Import-LMLogicModuleFromFile instead, which uses the newer XML/JSON import endpoints with better error handling and additional features.

 The Import-LMLogicModule function imports a LogicModule from a file path or file data.
 Supports various module types including datasource, propertyrules, eventsource, topologysource, configsource, logsource, functions, and oids.